Purchase the Day Trips Around Rochester book on Amazon

 July

-July brings a vibrant array of events and festivities to the Rochester area that will delight locals and visitors alike.
+July brings a vibrant array of events and festivities to the Rochester area, delighting locals and visitors alike.
 As the summer heats up, the region comes alive with activities to suit every taste.
 From celebrating the nation’s independence at Genesee Country Village & Museum to medieval cosplay at the Sterling Renaissance Festival, there’s something for everyone in this bustling city and its surrounding areas.

-Throughout Monroe County and Greater Rochester, you’ll find events and celebrations, from classic carnivals and film festivals to art showcases and community gatherings.
+Throughout Monroe County and the Greater Rochester area, you’ll find a variety of events and celebrations, ranging from classic carnivals and film festivals to art showcases and community gatherings.
 There are plenty of opportunities to connect with the local culture.
 Look for Flower City Feeling Good weekly guided bike rides on Wednesday evenings and bi-weekly guided walks on Thursday evenings now through late summer.

 Independence Day at Genesee Country Village & Museum.
-Each 4th of July, The Genesee Country Village & Museum hosts a Naturalization Ceremony for roughly 50 new American Citizens.
+Each 4th of July, the Genesee Country Village & Museum hosts a Naturalization Ceremony for roughly 50 new American Citizens.
 It reminds me that the path to citizenship is paved with hard work and determination.
-The ceremony is quite a thing to witness.
+The ceremony is truly something to witness.
 It is also a day-long celebration of all things America, with a pie-eating contest, sack races, and a parade. gcvm.org

 Corn Hill Arts Festival.
 Avery Mall (Park) is the official shuttle stop for the popular weekend-long art and music festival in Corn Hill, Rochester’s oldest residential neighborhood.
 Avery Mall, 281 S. Plymouth Avenue, cornhillartsfestival.com